ong-andrew/WebCord/docs/Readme.md

  - 🕵️ **Hardened for privacy**

 WebCord does a lot to improve the privacy of the users.
-It blocks known tracing and fingerprinting methods, but it does not end on it.
+It blocks known tracing and fingerprinting methods, but it does not end on them.
 It also manages the permissions to sensitive APIs like camera or microphone, sets its own user agent to the one present in Chromium browsers and spoof web API modifications in order to prevent distinguishing it from the real Chrome/Chromium browsers.

-- 🛡️ **Follows the best security practises**
+- 🛡️ **Follows the best security practices**

 WebCord cares a lot about your security.
-Being fully written in TypeScript, it brings the power of static types to help detecting common bugs without the need of testing the app at runtime.
-All of this is hardened by ESLint, which forbidds some TypeScript practises like the use of `any` type and enforces some cosmetic aspects of the code to keep it more consistent.
+Being fully written in TypeScript, it brings the power of static types to help detect common bugs without the need of testing the app at runtime.
+All of this is hardened by ESLint, which forbids some TypeScript practises like the use of `any` type and enforces some cosmetic aspects of the code to keep it more consistent.